Milypm/soccer-leagues-scraper/README.md

 - Type: 'gem install colorize'

 ## How to run it
-To get a local copy up and running follow these simple steps:
 * It's recommended to use Git's latest version.
 * Clone or download the repo from here [soccer-leagues-scraper](https://github.com/Milypm/soccer-leagues-scraper.git) on your local system.
 * Unzip/Open the root folder, on the command line/terminal: